 Clinical trials have shown that PrEP is highly effective at reducing an individual’s HIV risk.
 There is an increasing body of evidence that it is effective too from a public health perspective, as well as being cost-effective.

 The World Health Organisation has recommended that PrEP should be made available immediately for those at greatest risk of sexually acquired HIV, such as gay and bisexual men, trans women, heterosexuals from black African communities, and any HIV negative person with an HIV positive partner who is not on effective treatment.

 PrEP in England

 In December 2016, NHS England promised a large-scale PrEP trial to take place across the country, looking at the demand for PrEP and how long people stay on it in a real-world setting.

-Our goal remains to ensure that PrEP is part of routine service provision on the NHS, available for all those individuals at risk of HIV infection with no-one at risk of HIV left behind.
+Our goal remains to ensure that PrEP is routinely commissioned, available for all those individuals at risk of HIV infection with no-one at risk of HIV left behind.
 This needs to happen immediately as the trial is not fit for purpose as supply is constantly being stripped by demand, with people still being exposed to acquiring HIV.

-In July 2018, we published a community statement alongside 31 other organisations calling for PrEP to be made routinely available via NHS England from April 2019 - you can download this below.
+In July 2018, we published a community statement alongside 31 other organisations calling for PrEP to be made routinely commissioned from April 2019 - you can download this below.
 This has not happened, so we continue to call upon the Secretary of State, NHS England and Local Authorities to work together to achieve the routine commissioning of PrEP in England as soon as possible.